jkson5/jkson_fcc_mod/README.md

 Following installation procedure, you will able to choose different options, depends of aircraft model.
 Fixed FCC or Boost options will set persistant mode, and will take effect after reboot.

-For Mavic PRO/Platinum available "loop selector" mode.
+*For Mavic PRO/Platinum available "loop selector" mode.
 It means, you can select modes mid-flight, in loop.
 For switch to next mode you have to hold "pause" button and simultaneously press lefthand backside button (C1) once.
+The system allows you to change the mode no faster than every 5 seconds.*

 The sequence is Default>FCC>Boost>SDR reset.
 "SDR reset" means SDR will restart with default mode.
 Please keep in mind, connection will be lost for few seconds (~3-4s), and the drone will start failsafe procedure, e.g. GoHome.

 ## How to check FCC mode